 People search sites advertise as services for finding people you’ve lost touch with.
-But anyone can use these sites to find information on anyone else, friendly or otherwise.

 For this entry in our weekly Opt-Out Tuesday series, we’ll show you how to remove yourself from TruthFinder.